ietf-tapswg/api-drafts/draft-ietf-taps-impl.md

 Staggered racing can be used whenever a single node of the tree has multiple child nodes.
 Based on the order determined when building the tree, the first child node will be initiated immediately, followed by the next child node after some delay.
 Once that second child node is initiated, the third child node (if present) will begin after another delay, and so on until all child nodes have been initiated, or one of the child nodes successfully completes its negotiation.

-Staggered racing attempts occur in parallel.
+Staggered racing attempts can proceed in parallel.
 Implementations should not terminate an earlier child connection attempt upon starting a secondary child.

 If a child node fails to connect before the delay time has expired for the next child, the next child should be started immediately.

 Staggered racing between IP addresses for a generic Connection should follow the Happy Eyeballs algorithm described in {{!RFC8305}}. {{!RFC8421}} provides guidance for racing when performing Interactive Connectivity Establishment (ICE).

 Generally, the delay before starting a given child node ought to be based on the length of time the previously started child node is expected to take before it succeeds or makes progress in connection establishment.
 Algorithms like Happy Eyeballs choose a delay based on how long the transport connection handshake is expected to take.
-When performing staggered races in multiple layers (such as racing between network interfaces, and then racing between IP addresses), a longer delay may be given for the higher layers of racing.
+When performing staggered races in multiple branch types (such as racing between network interfaces, and then racing between IP addresses), a longer delay may be chose for some branch types.
 For example, when racing between network interfaces, the delay should also take into account the amount of time it takes to prepare the network interface (such as radio association) and name resolution over that interface, in addition to the delay that would be added for a single transport connection handshake.

-Any staggered delay should have a defined minimum and maximum value, which may differ depending on the layer of racing.
-The maximum delay should be considered with regards to how long a user is expected to wait for the connection to establish.
+Since the staggered delay can be chosen based on dynamic information, such as predicted round-trip time, implementations should define upper and lower bounds for delay times.
+These bounds are implementation-specific, and may differ based on which branch type is being used.

 ### Failover